facebookexperimental/MIRAI/documentation/AbstractValues.md

 The questions we may want to ask about the values of an Expression Domain element are in general undecidable, but in practice many questions can trivially be answered by tree pattern matching heuristics.
 A more heavyweight, but also more powerful heuristic approach is to encode the question in a form that a theorem prover like Z3 can (sometimes) answer.
-This can be done asynchronously and the result can be cached for use if the same question is asked again.
-The downside of this is that the behavior of the analyzer will become non deterministic.
-It is likely that there will be ways to mitigate that.
+This can be done on demand and the result can be cached for use if the same question is asked again.
+The downside of this is that the behavior of the analyzer will become non-deterministic.
+(This does not seem to be a problem in practice.)

-Of particular interest for this domain is the common pattern of creating an expression that is the conditional join of two expressions, for example the value that results from the expression c ? e1 : e2 where c is an unknown value.
+Of particular interest in this domain is the common pattern of creating an expression that is the conditional join of two expressions, for example the value that results from the expression if c { e1 } else { e2 } where c is an unknown value.
 In practice such values are often referred to in a path where c is actually known and so the abstract value can be simplified to e1 or e2 using the Expression Domain.
 This use of path sensitivity is both cheap and surprisingly effective.

 If the heuristics produce an answer, the answer will typically be precise because it is based on the actual expression,